 5. Small Groups, Big Days of Powder Skiing

 One of the best parts of a helicopter access ski vacation is the intimacy.
-Backcountry lodges in BC have a relatively small capacity compared to those of Europe, offering a unique experience with friends and other groups.
-The Mallard Mountain Lodge is one of the most private hosting just 8 guests at a time.
+Backcountry lodges in BC have a relatively small capacity compared to those of Europe, offering a unique experience with friends and families.
+Mallard Mountain Lodge is one of the most private backcountry lodges in BC, hosting just 6 – 8 guests at a time.
 Smaller groups also tend to ski more, allowing you to make the most of your backcountry trip.
-It’s also less mouths to feed when it’s your turn to cook.

 6. It’s a Fraction of the Cost of Heliskiing

 Riding in a helicopter is an experience in itself, one that many people remember for the rest of their lives.
-It’s also an expensive endeavour, which is why heliskiing lodges charge thousands of dollars for a few days of powder skiing.
-Remote lodges such as the Mallard Mountain Lodge in BC strike a balance between heliskiing and human-powered ski touring by utilizing the helicopter solely for access at the start of the trip and exit at the end of the trip.
-All of this comes at a fraction of the price of cat and heliski lodges.
-True, you do have to work hard for your turns during your stay, but you’ll leave not only with tales of powder skiing but also a plethora of the moments described above.
-Powder is most plentiful in the backcountry, but if you’re new to ski touring don’t worry.
-Join us for our AT 101 introduction to alpine ski or snowboard touring program where you’ll learn and explore safely with a professional ACMG guide.
+It’s also an expensive endeavour, which is why heli-skiing lodges charge thousands of dollars for a few days of powder skiing.
+Remote lodges such as the Mallard Mountain Lodge in BC strike a balance between heli-skiing and human-powered ski touring by utilizing the helicopter solely for access at the start of the trip and exit at the end of the trip.
+All of this comes at a fraction of the price of cat and heli-ski lodges.
+True, you do have to work hard for your turns during your stay, but you’ll leave with satisfaction and rewards of a life changing experience.